Workshop series

 Target group: doctoral and postdoctoral researchers

-GenAI Lab is a digital, practice-oriented workshop series tailored for doctoral and postdoctoral researchers eager to leverage the potential of Generative AI (GenAI) technology in their academic work.
-Each workshop focuses on a specific area and includes practical examples or case studies from various disciplines.
+GenAI Lab is a practice-oriented workshop series designed for doctoral and postdoctoral researchers who want to explore the potential of Generative AI (GenAI) technology in their academic work.
+Each workshop focuses on a specific area and includes practical examples or case studies applicable across disciplines.
 Participants will engage in interactive activities, hands-on exercises (including prompting techniques), and reflective discussions.

 Die Sprache des Workshop-Titels gibt an, in welcher Sprache der Workshop durchgeführt wird. // The language of the workshop title indicates the language in which the workshop will be delivered.